-Summary: Multiple Aboriginal stencils and an drawing of an eel (showing endoskeleton) in the Tollagong Range.
+Summary: Multiple Aboriginal stencils and a drawing of an eel (showing endoskeleton) in white ochre, in the Tollagong Range.

-A small but deep overhang in the Tollagong Range has multiple stencils and paintings on the wall.
+A small but deep overhang in the Tollagong Range has multiple stencils and paintings on the vertical rear wall.

-The most interesting motif is an eel about two metres in length, drawn like an x-ray with its bones showing.
+The most interesting motif is an eel which is about two metres in length, drawn like an x-ray with its bones showing.
 There are also multiple white hand stencils.

 Some stencils are less visible, including five forearms (three of which appear joined).